Graphs and obstruction theory for algebraic curves: Preliminary

 Let $e=|\Delta| = \sum_{v\in N\setminus\{0\}}\Delta(v)$.
-This is the same as the number of unbounded edges of $\Gamma$ (not necessarily of $h(\Gamma)$). \end{defn} \begin{defn} We call a tropical curve $(\Gamma, h)$ \emph{immersive} if for any $E\in\Gamma^{[1]}$, the restriction of $h$ to $E$ is an embedding. \end{defn} \begin{prop}[{\cite[Proposition 2.13]{M}}] The space parameterizing immersive 3-valent tropical curves of a given combinatorial type is, if it is non-empty, an open convex polyhedral domain in the real affine $k$-dimensional space, where $k \geq e+(n-3)(1-g)$. \end{prop} \begin{defn} Fix a combinatorial type of tropical curves whose parameter space of immersive curves is non-empty.
+This is the same as the number of unbounded edges of $\Gamma$ (not necessarily of $h(\Gamma)$ since some of the edges may have the same image). \end{defn} \begin{defn} We call a tropical curve $(\Gamma, h)$ \emph{immersive} if for any $E\in\Gamma^{[1]}$, the restriction of $h$ to $E$ is an embedding.
+Note that even if $(\Gamma, h)$ is immersive, some of the edges of $\Gamma$ can have the same image. \end{defn} \begin{prop}[{\cite[Proposition 2.13]{M}}] The space parameterizing immersive 3-valent tropical curves of a given combinatorial type is, if it is non-empty, an open convex polyhedral domain in the real affine $k$-dimensional space, where $k \geq e+(n-3)(1-g)$.
+Here $e$ is the number of unbounded edges of $\Gamma$ as in Definition \ref{def:degree}, $n$ is the dimension of the target space $N_{\Bbb R}$, and $g$ is the genus of $\Gamma$. \end{prop} \begin{defn} Fix a combinatorial type of 3-valent tropical curves whose parameter space of immersive curves is non-empty.
 Then we define the {parameter space} of \emph{all} 3-valent tropical curves of the given combinatorial type as the closure of the parameter space of immersive curves. \end{defn} \begin{rem} In other words, an element of the parameter space of tropical curves of a given combinatorial type is a tropical curve which can be deformed into an immersive tropical curve of that combinatorial type.
 If there is no immersive tropical curve of the given combinatorial type, then the corresponding parameter space is defined to be empty in this paper (see Example \ref{ex:singular}).
-This does not give any restriction, see Proposition \ref{prop:immexist}. \end{rem}
+See also Proposition \ref{prop:immexist} and Question \ref{q:1}. \end{rem}

-The parameter space in the statement of Proposition \ref{prop:trop_moduli} is defined by a set of affine linear inequalities which we write symbolically by $f_i>0$.
-If we allow some edges of $\Gamma$ contracted by the map $h$, some of the inequalities $f_i>0$ become not strict: $f_i\geq 0$.
-In particular, we have the following. \begin{cor} Let $(\Gamma, h)$ be a 3-valent tropical curve.
+The following is an immediate consequence of Proposition \ref{prop:trop_moduli}. \begin{cor} Let $(\Gamma, h)$ be a 3-valent tropical curve.
 Then the parameter space of 3-valent tropical curves of the given combinatorial type is, if it is not empty, a closed convex polyhedral domain in a real affine $k$-dimensional space, where $k \geq e+(n-3)(1-g)$.